 Give your food scraps a higher purpose by channeling them into a worm farm; the resulting vermicompost (aka worm castings…aka worm poop 💩 ) works wonders for your plants when used as a fertilizer.
 If indoor worm composting sounds like an oxymoron to you, think again!

-There are an abundance of worm composting systems specifically designed for indoor use that reduce your impact on the municipal waste stream while generating a useful supplement for your indoor plant family.
-Aaaand… you get some cool wiggly pets to show your friends and family next time they visit.
+There is an abundance of worm composting systems specifically designed for indoor use that reduce your impact on the municipal waste stream while generating a useful supplement for your indoor plant family.
+Aaaand… you get some cool wiggly pets to show your friends and family the next time they visit.

 what are worm castings?